 8. Can I write a guest post for you?

-9. No questions, just wanted to tell you being a veterinarian is stupid and this site is stupid and you must hate people.
+9. No questions, just wanted to tell you being a veterinarian is stupid and this site is stupid and your flowchart is horrible and you must hate people.

 OK.
 Glad you got that out of your system.